mohanr/mohanr.github.io/_posts/2016-12-21-JoyOfOCaml.md

 ### Djikstra's shortest-path

 So based on some of the functions defined above we try to find the shortest-path.
-This is from chapter 24. of Carmen et al.
+This is from chapter 24. of _Introduction to Algorithms_ by Cormen et al.

 So, for example, I represent this graph